gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

-The function begins by using a `context.WithTimeout`.
+The function begins by using a [`context.WithTimeout`](https://golang.org/pkg/context/#WithTimeout).
 This ensures that if the external service does not respond in a timely manner the context will be cancelled and a error returned.
-If this timeout wasn’t set, the external call may never end, and the pipeline never terminate.
+If this timeout wasn’t set, the external call may never end, and the pipeline never terminates.

+Since the pipeline could be running across 100s of machines, it could generate significant load on a remote service.
+It is wise to implement appropriate [backoff and retry logic](https://cloud.google.com/storage/docs/exponential-backoff).
+In some cases even rate limiting your pipeline’s execution, or tagging your pipeline’s traffic at a [lower QoS](https://www.usenix.org/conference/srecon17asia/program/presentation/sheerin) so it can be easily shed.

-The external service, may also return errors.
-Thus a new pattern is used called dead letter.
+The external service, may also return permanent errors.
+Thus a more robust error handling pattern is needed.

 ## Error handling and dead letters.

-When Beam processes a PCollection, is bundles up multiple items into a bundle and processes one bundle at a time.
-If the PTransform return an error, panics, or otherwise fails (such as running out of memory), the bundle is retried.
+When Beam processes a PCollection, is bundles up multiple elements and processes one bundle at a time.
+If the PTransform return an error, panics, or otherwise fails (such as running out of memory), the full bundle is retried.
 With Dataflow, Bundles are [retried up to four times](https://cloud.google.com/dataflow/docs/resources/faq#how-are-java-exceptions-handled-in-cloud-dataflow), after which the entire pipeline is aborted.
-This can be inconvenient, so instead we use a [dead letter pattern](https://en.wikipedia.org/wiki/Dead_letter_queue).
+This can be inconvenient, so where appropriate instead of returning an error we we use a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue).
 This is a new PCollection that collects processing errors.
-These errors can then be stored at the end of the pipeline, manually inspected, and processed again later.
+These errors can then be persisted at the end of the pipeline, manually inspected, and processed again later.

 ```go
 return beam.ParDo2(s, &extractHistogramFn{